Sore Muscles? • Helpful Tips to Prevent DOMS

 - When beginning to train, start slowly and increase the intensity gradually.
 Warming up is absolutely essential to get your muscles ready for the upcoming workout.
 Plus, it helps you to avoid stiff muscles afterwards.
 But warming up not only prepares your muscles.
 Your cardiovascular system also shifts into high gear, and the coordination between your muscles and your nervous system improves.
 Thus, warming up essentially gets your body up to speed.
 This not only prevents sore muscles and injuries, but it also increases your performance.

 - Also, if you are tired, you should avoid fast and explosive exercises.
 When you are fatigued, your coordination is impaired and your muscle fibers do not work together as smoothly as usual.

-- Did you just finish a hard workout and are already worried about the pain you will feel tomorrow?
+- Did you just finish a hard workout and are already worried about the muscle pain you will feel tomorrow?
 Cooling down reduces the risk of stiff muscles and helps you recover more quickly.
 But if you develop sore muscles anyway, don’t panic.
-As the saying goes: Rest is the best medicine for sore muscles.
+As the saying goes: Rest is the best medicine to relieve muscle pain.

 - moderate exercise (running, swimming, cycling)

 - warm herbal baths, contrast baths and showers, sauna